Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 object (`Box<Plugin>`) with some pre-defined symbol (e.g. `__plugin_create()`).

-Before diving into the complexity of real code, it's probably going to be easier if we figure out how dynamic loading works in a contrived example.
+Before diving into the complexity of real code, it's probably going to be easier if we figure out how dynamic loading works using a contrived example.

 ## Contrived Example

-For this the function being exported doesn't need to be very complex, seeing as we're not actually testing it.
+For this the function being exported doesn't need to be very interesting, seeing it's just an example.

 ```rust
 #[no_mangle]